codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

     // Produces string: INSERT INTO mytable (`title`, `content`) VALUES ('My Title', 'My Content')

-The key thing to notice in the above example is that the second query did not utilize ``$builder->from()`` nor did it pass a table name into the first parameter.
-The reason this worked is that the query has not been executed using ``$builder->insert()`` which resets values or reset directly using ``$builder->resetQuery()``.
+The reason the second query worked is that the query has not been executed using ``$builder->insert()`` which resets values or reset directly using ``$builder->resetQuery()``.